collaborativebioinformatics/graphbasedtuning/README.md

 ## Future Directions
 There is a vast set of resources, especially well-curated biomedical knowledge graphs, onto which similar applications can be built.
-Future extensions of this project could expand on fine-tuning using these additional KGs.
+In the future, we plan to fine-tune LLMs on other well-curated biomedical knowledge graphs, enabling LLMs to answer a wider variety of treatment-related queries.
+Additional extensions of this project could expand on fine-tuning using these additional KGs.

 | Knowledge Source | Open Source? | Date Released | URL       |
 | ---------------- | ------------ | ------------- | --------- |